 I worked with several Etsy sellers to get quotes for roman shade projects.
 It’s important to deal with sellers that have good ratings.
 These are the three I recommend:

 - SewlovelybyKelly – Her custom shades start at $75 for blackout lined shades and go up depending on the size of your window.
 You provide the fabric, but that’s a GREAT price for a custom working roman shade.
 She has over 200 5 star reviews and responds quickly to emails.
+I purchased seven roman shades from this seller made using fabric I sent to her.
+They turned out great and the price can’t be beat.

 - WindowsbyMelissa – Her prices also start at $75 and she has lots of fabrics to choose from or you can send your own.
 This doesn’t include lining.
 She has 5 stars and over a thousand reviews and responds very quickly to email questions.